 Your investment in couples therapy can have significant long term benefits whether you ultimately stay together or not.
 Relationships can become more amicable, reducing confrontation and vitriol which can be both emotionally and financially draining.
-Where children are involved these benefits can manifest throughout the children’s various life events, including e.g. marriages and the arrival of grandchildren.
+Where children are involved, these benefits can manifest throughout the children’s various life events, including e.g. birthdays, graduation, marriage and even the arrival of grandchildren.

-Key issues – this may seem brutal, I hope not
+Key issues – these may seem brutal, I hope not

 With respect to Couples Work, I have found there are key issues to be considered before contacting me with respect to working together.
 I am mentioning these because I consider them to be fundamental.